-Under "Number of Students", list only the students registered in the classroom, discussion, or laboratory section(s) taught personally by the candidate.
-Do not list reading or research, or guest lectures in courses in this table.
+- Under "Number of Sections Taught", list the number of classroom, discussion, or laboratory hours that the candidate was personally responsible for based on a standard 15-week semester. - For example, for a course that meets 3 hours per week and for which the candidate was solely responsible, list 45, whereas if responsibility was shared equally with two other colleagues, list 15, etc. - Do not report classroom, discussion, or laboratory hours taught independently by teaching assistants, even if the candidate is the class coordinator. - Under "Number of Students", list only the students registered in the classroom, discussion, or laboratory section(s) taught personally by the candidate. - Do not list reading or research, or guest lectures in courses in this table.
 Reading or research course supervision should be included and described in item 3, "Academic Advising", and guest lectures should be listed in item 2, along with other "Non-Credit Instruction".

+☐ 11.
+RPT Numerical Student Evaluation Summaries worksheet:

-- □ 11.
-Numerical SIRS data should be compiled by the Unit/Department, and the NatSci RPT Numerical Student Evaluation Summaries worksheet should be appended here.
-Copies of the SIRS summary forms for individual courses should be kept on file in the Department and should not be included in this packet. - □ 12.
-Form D-IVB, Research and Creative Activities: For all publications and presentations, the complete authorship in published order, the title, journal or venue of publication, date, and pages should be included.
-Note that an asterisk should be used to indicate peer-reviewed activity, and the lead author of a multi-authored work should be underlined.
-Indicate work done in collaboration with the candidate's PhD or postdoctoral advisors by placing the title in italics.
-Highlight in boldface the titles of those publications arising from "the reporting period", i.e., work conducted at MSU since the last RPT action (or, in the case of reappointment cases, since hire at MSU).
+- Numerical SIRS data should be compiled in this worksheet by the Unit/Department and appended here. - Copies of the SIRS summary forms for individual courses should be kept on file in the Department and should not be included in this packet.

+☐ 12. \Form PE-IVB: Research and Creative Activities.

-Members of the NatSci RPT committee represent the full range of disciplines within the college, and because disciplinary norms for order of authorship on publications can vary, to the candidate should briefly describe the disciplinary norms at the beginning of the list of publications (e.g., lead PI typically last author, authors are in alphabetical order, conference proceedings are peer reviewed, etc).
-In addition, the candidate is encouraged to highlight 3-5 significant publications and provide a brief narrative describing their significance or contributions to the field, either as an annotation in the list of publications or in the research reflective essay.
-It is also important to note publications with MSU undergraduate, graduate, or postdoctoral trainees.
-This can be done as an annotation in the list of publications, in a table describing presentations, publications, and awards received by the candidate's trainees, or any other format that clearly indicates publications with MSU trainees.
+- For all publications and presentations, the complete authorship in published order, the title, journal or venue of publication, date, and pages should be included. - Note that an asterisk (\) should be used to indicate peer-reviewed activity, and the lead author of a multi-authored work should be underlined. - Indicate work done in collaboration with the candidate's PhD or postdoctoral advisors by placing the title in italics. - Highlight in boldface the titles of those publications arising from "the reporting period", i.e., work conducted at MSU since the last RPT action (or, in the case of reappointment cases, since hire at MSU). - \\NOTE\\ Members of the NatSci RPT committee represent the full range of disciplines within the college, and appreciate a brief explanation by the candidate about disciplinary norms for order of authorship on publications (e.g., lead PI typically last author, authors are in alphabetical order, conference proceedings are peer reviewed, etc).
+Candidates are also encouraged to highlight most (3-5) significant publications and their contributions to the published work and significance to the field.
+This can be done as an annotation in the list of publications and/or in the research reflective essay. - It is also important to highlight publications with MSU undergraduate, graduate, or postdoctoral trainees.
+This can be done as an annotation in the list of publications, in a table describing presentations, publications, and awards received by the candidate's trainees, or any other format that clearly indicates publications with MSU trainees. - All conference presentations (whether they correspond to a published contribution to proceedings or not), as well as seminars and colloquia presented at universities, should be included under "Other Evidence of Research/Creative Activity" (part 4 of Form PE-IVB).
+Any work reported that does not clearly fit one of the categories described above should be identified, and the nature of the scholarship and the extent of peer review explained.

+☐ 13. \NatSci Funded grants Only worksheet:

+• A worksheet listing all the candidate's funded grants.

+Report the following in order: title, principal investigator, all co-principal investigators (unless prohibitively many), awarding agency, effective dates, total amount awarded, total amount awarded to the candidate, whether these amounts include indirect costs or not, and the nature of the candidate's participation in the grant if not P.I.